You need to know the original email used when ordering or the order number. Then use the following link to recover your code:

 Learn how to automatically monitor folders for newly added images and apply custom edits with BatchPhoto.

-The fastest way to receive an answer to your question is to post it in our user forums (no registration required).
+The fastest way to receive an answer to your question is to post it in our user forums.
 Our technicians will promptly respond to your questions as well as other users.

 We will promptly respond to your queries in 24-hour or less during business days.
 You can contact us by sending an email using the form below:

-The fastest way to receive an answer to your question is to post it on our user forums (no registration required).
+The fastest way to receive an answer to your question is to post it on our user forums.
 Our technicians will promptly respond to your questions as well as other users.